Author: TrueFacet

 What are Subdials and What Do They Do?

-Subdials are the mini-dials that sit on the watch face or dial.
-Also known as auxiliary dials, subdials serve different functions—like tracking lapsed seconds, minutes, and hours, the phases of the moon, a second time zone —across mechanical and specialty watches like chronographs, calendars, and GMT watches.
+Subdials are the mini-dials that sit on the watch face or dial of a pre-owned luxury watch.
+Also known as auxiliary dials, subdials serve different functions—like tracking elapsed seconds, minutes, and hours, the phases of the moon, or a second time zone—across mechanical and specialty watches such as chronographs, calendars, and GMT models.
+These intricate features often add value and desirability to a pre-owned luxury watch, especially among collectors and enthusiasts.

 Here we break down the different purposes subdials can serve on particular watches, including the chronograph and moon phase.